 Let’s overview a practical method to go about this task, as well as a more advanced method that reveals a powerful relationship between keys that even seasoned musicians may not be aware of.

-Once you have the order down, all you have to do is recall our previous cheat code when notating your key; if we’re writing the key signature for our previously mentioned B major, for example, we’ll place sharps next to the clef following the order of F-C-G-D-A-E-B. We’ll do so until we reach A, which we’ll make the rightmost accidental because A# is the leading tone for B.
+Once you have the order down, all you have to do is recall our previous trick for notating your key; if we’re writing the key signature for our previously mentioned B major, for example, we’ll place sharps next to the clef following the order of F-C-G-D-A-E-B. We’ll do so until we reach A, which we’ll make the rightmost accidental because A# is the leading tone for B.

-This method requires that you’ve familiarized yourself with some key signatures already, but once you have it offers a lightning-fast and deep understanding of keys.
+This method requires that you’ve familiarized yourself with some key signatures already, but once you have, it offers a lightning-fast and deep understanding of key notation.
 The overall concept is that a key and its flattened version have a number of accidentals that always adds to seven.

-This is better explained with an example.
+This is best communicated with an example.
 Let’s revisit B major – it has five sharps, as we’ve now identified twice.
 Then how many flats does Bb major have?
-Two, simply because five plus two adds to seven.
+Two, simply because five and two add to seven.
 It’s that easy – no long acronyms or other mental acrobatics needed.
 If C major has no sharps, how many flats does Cb have?
-As we already know, seven, because zero plus seven adds to seven.
+As we already know, seven, because zero and seven add to seven.

-If your mind hasn’t been blown yet, there’s another secret to this trick – we can even identify which pitches are sharp or flat.
+If your mind hasn’t been blown yet, there’s another extension to this trick – we can even identify which pitches in a key are sharp / flat.
 We found that B major has the sharps of F#, C#, G#, D#, and A#.
-Can you guess what pitches the flats in Bb major are attached to?
+Can you guess which pitches the flats in Bb major are attached to?
 The flats are on E and B, the two notes that were left natural in the key of B major.
 Whoa.